Start your investment journey

 Discover how to invest through a financial adviser, online investment platform or investment partner.

 UK companies have a lengthy history of paying dividends, which makes UK equities a fertile hunting ground for those investors looking for long-term growth in their income and capital.
-However, a perennial criticism of income investing in the UK market is that dividends are concentrated in a handful of companies and sectors, leaving income-seeking portfolios unbalanced.
-We have designed the investment process on the BlackRock Income & Growth Investment Trust to avoid this pitfall.
+However, a concern on income investing in the UK market is that dividends are concentrated in a handful of companies and sectors, leaving income-seeking portfolios unbalanced.1 We have designed the investment process on the BlackRock Income & Growth Investment Trust to avoid this pitfall.

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-We want to make sure that the vast majority of the trust’s performance comes from stock selection, rather than, a tilt towards a particular style like value, size or growth. .
-We believe this helps avoid significant swings where the trust moves in and out of favour, bringing a more consistent return for shareholders.
+We want to make sure that the vast majority of the trust’s performance comes from stock selection.
+We believe this helps deliver a more consistent return for shareholders.

-While it is true that dividend income is concentrated in the UK equity market - with almost half of the UK’s dividends coming from just five companies1 - there is still real choice in the market.
-The dividend yield on small and medium-sized companies, for example, is competitive with that of the larger companies2.
-As a smaller trust, we have the flexibility to look across the market, rather than limiting ourselves to the largest companies.
+While it is true that dividend income is concentrated in the UK equity market - with over a third of the UK’s dividends coming from just five companies2 - there is still real choice in the market.
+The dividend yield on small and medium-sized companies, for example, is competitive with that of the larger companies.3 On the BlackRock Income and Growth trust, we have the flexibility to look across the market.

-Our approach in achieving the Fund's investment objective of generating an attractive and growing dividend yield alongside capital growth is to look at three main types of company.
+Our approach in achieving the Fund's investment objective of generating a growing dividend yield alongside capital growth is to look at three main types of company.
 The first segment is ‘income generators’, also known as growing dividend stocks.
-These comprise 70% of the portfolio and are companies with high and sustainable cash flow contributing to a growing dividend.
-This might include companies such as Relx, Next or AstraZeneca, all long-standing holdings for the trust3.
-Next, for example, has consistently strong cash flow.
-Its strong management team has led it through tough times for the consumer sector and allowed it to keep returning cash to shareholders and buying back its own shares4.
+These comprise 70% of the portfolio and are companies with high and sustainable cash flow contributing to a growing dividend.4 This might include companies such as Relx or AstraZeneca, all long-standing holdings for the trust.5

-Additionally, we look to identify and invest 20% of the portfolio in ‘growth’ companies that have significant barriers to entry and scalable business models that enable them to grow consistently.
-This might include companies such as private equity and infrastructure specialist 3i Group3.
+Additionally, we look to identify and invest 20% of the portfolio in ‘growth’ companies that have significant barriers to entry and scalable business models that enable them to grow consistently.6 This might include companies such as private equity and infrastructure specialist 3i Group.3

 This approach means we're not limited to only buying a particular type of company when looking for investment opportunities.
 It also means we can be flexible in different environments.
 For example, there will be times when investors become excited about a specific area and shares can become overvalued.
 In this case, we can pivot away from a specific type of company and look for opportunities elsewhere.

-This balanced portfolio should give our investors a more consistent journey on route to long-term total returns.
+This balanced portfolio may give our investors a more consistent journey on route to long-term total returns.
 We recognise that markets can be volatile, and it is difficult to stay invested when capital values are bouncing around.
-By not having significant style tilts, we avoid the highs and lows of some of our more style-driven peers.
+By focusing on stock selection , we aim to avoid the extremes of market cycles.
 We believe this creates a more stable experience for our investors.

 Discover how to invest through a financial adviser, online investment platform or investment partner.